Cameron Gliddon

-Cameron Richard Gliddon (born 16 August 1989) is an Australian professional basketball player for the New Zealand Breakers of the National Basketball League (NBL).
-He played four years of college basketball for Concordia University before returning to Australia and joining the Cairns Taipans.
-He went on to win the NBL Rookie of the Year Award in 2012–13, and led the Taipans to the minor premiership in 2014–15.
-Between 2018 and 2022, he played two seasons for the Brisbane Bullets and two seasons for the South East Melbourne Phoenix.
+Cameron Richard Gliddon (born 16 August 1989) is an Australian basketball coach and former professional player, currently the head coach of the Auckland Tuatara in the New Zealand National Basketball League (NZNBL).
+He played four years of college basketball for Concordia University before returning to Australia and joining the Cairns Taipans of the National Basketball League (NBL), where he won the NBL Rookie of the Year Award in 2013.
+After six seasons with the Taipans, he played two seasons for the Brisbane Bullets (2018–20), two for the South East Melbourne Phoenix (2020–22), and two for the New Zealand Breakers (2022–24).
+He also played in Poland, Russia and the New Zealand NBL throughout his career.
+In September 2024, he retired from playing and was appointed head coach of the Auckland Tuatara.

 Early life and career

 Gliddon was born in Perth, Western Australia, and grew up in Bunbury.
-He attended Bunbury Senior High School and played for the PCYC Bulls in the Bunbury domestic competition.
-He also represented the Bunbury Slammers at WABL and SBL level.
-In 2007, he moved to Canberra and played for the Australian Institute of Sport (AIS) in the SEABL, averaging 7.1 points, 3.3 rebounds and 1.5 assists in 17 games.
-He returned to Bunbury in 2008 and played WABL for the Slammers, earning Men's Division 1 All Star honours.
-In 2009, he earned WABL Open Men All Star honours with the Slammers.
+He attended Bunbury Senior High School and played for the Bunbury Slammers in the Western Australian Basketball League (WABL).

+Gliddon debuted for the Slammers in the State Basketball League (SBL) in 2006, playing five games.
+In 2007, he moved to Canberra and played for the Australian Institute of Sport (AIS) in the South East Australian Basketball League (SEABL), averaging 7.1 points, 3.3 rebounds and 1.5 assists in 17 games.
+He returned to the Slammers in 2009, playing six games.

 College career

-For the 2008–09 season, Gliddon moved to the United States to play basketball for Concordia University.
+For the 2008–09 season, Gliddon moved to the United States to play college basketball for Concordia University.
 As a freshman, Gliddon finished second on the team for three-pointers made with 65.
 In 35 games (13 starts), he averaged 9.6 points, 2.8 rebounds, 1.7 assists and 1.3 steals per game.

 As a sophomore in 2009–10, Gliddon led the GSAC for three-pointers made with 85, as he tied for sixth-most in school single-season history.
 In 32 games (26 starts), he averaged 10.8 points, 1.9 rebounds, 1.0 assists and 1.1 steals per game.

 As a junior in 2010–11, Gliddon recorded a career-high eight made three-pointers against Concordia Chicago on 29 December 2010.
 In 36 games (20 starts), he averaged 9.1 points, 2.0 rebounds, 1.6 assists and 1.1 steals per game.

 As a senior in 2011–12, Gliddon led the Eagles to the NAIA national championship, going on to be named the All-Tournament MVP and to the All-Tournament Team, as well as the first-team All-NAIA D1.
 In 38 games (all starts), he averaged 14.6 points, 3.6 rebounds, 2.3 assists and 2.0 steals per game.